BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/August 2, 2018/readme.md

 5.1.
 Charter
 We’ve drafted an update to the the original charter.
 We’ve updated the language and clarified leadership roles and their responsibilities.
-Here is a link to the proposed Charter update: https://docs.google.com/document/d/1DOvV9blcy7b7QPWMVx98JC1mpoIDeRkfob3iHMlYu3o/ edit?usp=sharing
+Here is a link to the proposed Charter update: https://docs.google.com/document/d/1DOvV9blcy7b7QPWMVx98JC1mpoIDeRkfob3iHMlYu3o/edit?usp=sharing
 Sent draft charter to Lucia Foulkes and Ken Shaffer at FGDC on 6/14.
 I asked about its status this morning.
 I’ll follow up again when I return from my vacation.